 Thus, not long after declaring their independence from the British Crown, the former colonies of Massachusetts, Pennsylvania and Virginia declared themselves to be Commonwealths, or governments created to protect the “wealth” (property) of the common man rather than the Crown.

 In addition to these three former colonies, the original constitutions of Vermont and Delaware also referred to their government as a Commonwealth.

 In September 1786, residents of Kentucky County, Virginia, began petitioning the Commonwealth of Virginia’s General Assembly to allow them to break away from the Richmond government and form their own “free and independent state.”

-After much debate, the legislature of Virginia ultimately agreed to allow the far western county to break away and following Congressional approval the Bluegrass State was formed.
+After much debate, the legislature of Virginia ultimately agreed to allow the far western county that bordered the Mississippi River to break away and following Congressional approval the Bluegrass State was formed.

 On June 1, 1792, Kentucky County officially became a state and as a nod of appreciation to their mother state for allowing them to break away, they chose the name “Commonwealth of Kentucky.”

 The Commonwealth of Kentucky is the only state outside of the original thirteen that uses commonwealth in its name.